Renormalizability of nonlocal quantum gravity coupled to matter: General renormalizability statements

 \section{General renormalizability statements}

-Based on the outcomes of the previous part of the paper, in this section we state general renormalizability properties that apply to the theory (\ref{action}) with any content of matter.
-In particular, we can make two statements providing necessary conditions for super-renormalizability, namely, a finite number of divergences (excluding possible divergent subdiagrams and taking on board the caveat for gravity mentioned in footnote \ref{foot1}). \begin{mdframed} {\bf 1.
-General statement about super-renormalizability.} In order to have only a finite number of superficially divergent diagrams, in all operators having the higher number of derivatives (the same number as in the kinetic operator), any matter field must carry at least one derivative. \end{mdframed} Also, in the power-counting analysis we had to assume that the potential be polynomial, and it turned out that, in general, all its monomial were renormalized.
-Therefore, one might be tempted to state a second necessary condition: \begin{mdframed} {\bf 2.
-General statement about super-renormalizability (too strong).} In order to have only a finite number of superficially divergent diagrams, all operators must contain a finite number of matter fields.
-In particular, the potential for the scalar field has to be polynomial, it cannot be an analytic non-polynomial function (like the Starobinsky potential) because it will produce an infinite number of counter-terms. \end{mdframed} However, this statement turns out to be too strong and can be relaxed.
+Based on the above outcomes, in this section we state general renormalizability properties that apply to the theory (\ref{action}) with any content of matter.
+In particular, we can make two statements providing necessary conditions for super-renormalizability, namely, to have a finite number of divergences (excluding possible divergent subdiagrams and taking on board the caveat for gravity mentioned in footnote \ref{foot1}). \begin{theorem} In order to have only a finite number of superficially divergent diagrams, in all operators having the higher number of derivatives (the same number as in the kinetic operator), any matter field must carry at least one derivative. \end{theorem} Also, in the power-counting analysis we had to assume that the potential be polynomial, and it turned out that, in general, all its monomial were renormalized.
+Therefore, one might be tempted to state a second necessary condition: \begin{theorem}[\textbf{too strong}] In order to have only a finite number of superficially divergent diagrams, all operators must contain a finite number of matter fields.
+In particular, the potential for the scalar field has to be polynomial, it cannot be an analytic nonpolynomial function (like the Starobinsky potential) because it will produce an infinite number of counter-terms. \end{theorem} However, this statement turns out to be too strong and can be relaxed.
 Although the analysis reported in the previous sections about the number of divergences is correct, it provides an overestimation of their number.
-As we will show with several explicit examples, \begin{mdframed} {\bf 3.
-General statement about super-renormalizability.} Once (i) the requirement {\bf 1} is secured, (ii) the number of derivatives in the vertices is less than in the propagator, and (iii) the theory has divergences only at one loop, then the number of divergent one-loop diagrams is finite, regardless of the type of potential. \end{mdframed} In other words, theories satisfying the condition {\bf 1} and having a sufficiently high number of derivatives in the kinetic term are super-renormalizable, independently of whether the scalar potential is a polynomial or a non-trivial analytic function with infinitely many terms.
+As we will show with several explicit examples, \begin{theorem} Once (i) the requirement {\bf 1} is secured, (ii) the number of derivatives in the vertices is less than in the propagator, and (iii) the theory has divergences only at one loop, then the number of divergent one-loop diagrams is finite, regardless of the type of potential. \end{theorem} In other words, theories satisfying the condition {\bf 1} and having a sufficiently high number of derivatives in the kinetic term are super-renormalizable, independently of whether the scalar potential is a polynomial or a nontrivial analytic function with infinitely many terms.